13 Different Fuzzy Cactus Types (With Pictures)

 Soil: | Well-draining |

 The old man of the Andes is a fuzzy cactus with soft hairs covering it from top to bottom.
 You can notice the orange spikes that protrude from the wool.
-You can grow this cactus both indoors and outdoors, but ensure you provide the plant with enough sun during the day.
-Typically, the old man of the Andes becomes around 10 feet tall and 24 inches wide.
-It blooms in spring, bearing pinkish purple flowers.
+You can grow it indoors and outdoors, but ensure you provide the plant with enough sun during the day.
+Typically, the old man of the Andes grows around 10 feet tall and 24 inches wide.
+It blooms in spring, bearing pinkish-purple flowers.

 11. Peruvian Old Lady Cactus